-We are currently working with Mouse.org to develop an online curriculum for wearable electronics.
+During my time there we worked with Mouse.org to develop an online curriculum for wearable electronics.
 It will be distributed as part of their mission to provide access to STEM education to underserved schools.

 This penguin plushie shivers when you squeeze him.
 This kit incorporates the Teknikio Motionboard and Batteryboard.
 The wing acts as a switch so that when it’s pressed against the belly it completes the circuit and begins to shiver.